 The cameras used were Cuddeback® NoFlash Infrared Digital Camera Systems, which were capable of both daylight color digital photography (3.0 megapixel) and nighttime digital infrared photography (1.3 megapixel).
 According to the manufacturer, this Cuddeback model had a trigger speed of 3/4 second.
 The cameras were programmed to take one photograph after being triggered and had a one-minute delay between triggered events.
 (One minute was the minimum time between triggers for this model.)
 Cameras 1 through 4 were placed near springs because the three springs had an abundance of wildlife tracks and diggings.
 Additional animal signs that indicated the springs were focal points of large mammal activity were bear claw marks on nearby tree trunks and roots, wildlife trails, and at the lower spring, a black bear "bed" with bear scat around the bed.
 Initially, the cameras were wired to a fallen log (Camera 1) and to live tree trunks (Cameras 2 and 3), and all three cameras were less than 1 meter from the ground.
 Cameras 1 and 2 were located at Bear Spring and Sycamore Spring (Figure 2), near the upper end of the alder stand.
-Both of these cameras were first installed on
+Both of these cameras were first installed on April 25, 2008.
+The cameras' memory cards were changed and batteries were checked on June 10 and August 28, 2008.
+Cameras 1 and 2 were revisited five months later, on January 24, 2009, their batteries were replaced, and their memory cards were changed.
+After five months, the four D-type batteries in the cameras were down to 10 percent charge in Camera 1 and had failed in Camera 2.
+Camera 2 was not triggered on January 24 even though the biologist moved around within the field of view for at least a minute; the last image on Camera 2 was December 13, 2008.
+On January 24, 2009, Camera 1 was attached about 2 meters above ground to alder tree 121 on Alder Transect #5, and Camera 2 was moved about 1.5 meters above ground to a netleaf hackberry about 12 meters south of the camera's first position.
+Camera 3 was installed on May 9, 2008 at Pipe Spring (Figure 2), below the Crater Tanks.
+This camera was checked on February 15, 2009; it was found on the ground (Photo 5), face up, with the Fresnel lens bitten (Photo 6), and mud and water within the casement and on the casement windows for the infrared flash lens and Fresnel lens.
+After seven months, Camera 3's batteries were dead.
+After replacing its batteries and memory card, Camera 3 was tested and found still to be working.
+Camera 3 was remounted on the trunk of a live hackberry tree about 2 meters above ground and secured with several lengths of heavy insulated copper wire.
+Camera 4 was set up about 2 meters above ground on the trunk of a young hackberry tree (Photo 7).
+Camera 5 was set up about 2 meters above ground on the trunk of a mature mesquite tree (Photo 8).
+Camera 5 was directed towards an open area between a bedrock cliff about 2-3 meters in height to the east and the stream to the west; wildlife are expected to use this constricted corridor.
+Camera 3 and 4 are directed towards two segments of the same wildlife trail that leads to flowing spring water about 15 meters to the northwest.

 Photo 5.
-Camera 4 set up on a young hackberry tree, February 15, 2009 (Pipe Spring)
+Camera 3 pulled to the ground by a coati on September 27, 2008; as it appeared February 15, 2009 (Pipe Spring)